Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkmanager.md

 **When disconnect notifications are triggered:**
 - Clients are notified when they're disconnected by the server.
 - The server is notified when any client disconnects from the server, whether the server disconnects the client or the client disconnects itself.
-- Both the server and clients are notified when their network connection is unexpectedly disconnected (network interruption)
+- Both the server and clients are notified when their network connection is unexpectedly disconnected (network interruption).

 **Client notification identifiers**
 - On the server-side, the client identifier parameter is the identifier of the client that disconnects.
 - On the client-side, the client identifier parameter is the identifier assigned to the client.
   - _The exception to this is when a client is disconnected before its connection is approved._

+You can also use the `NetworkManager.OnServerStopped` and `NetworkManager.OnClientStopped` callbacks to get local notifications when the server or client stops respectively.

 ### Connection notification manager example